codingfisch/codingfisch.github.io/_posts/2021-03-08-blog-post-title-from-file-name.md

 {%endhighlight%}

-Oops, I sneaked two more operations in there:
+Oops, I snuck two more operations in there:

 1. Using `(_ > 0).float()` to create brainmasks, since the Dice score is build to deal with masks
 2. Reducing the masks resolution because `affine_registration` will be much faster this way